elahpeca/eigendecomposer/README.md

-This is a simple yet powerful command-line application designed to perform eigendecomposition of square matrices and visualize the results using heatmaps.
+This is a simple yet powerful Linux command-line application designed to perform eigendecomposition of square matrices and visualize the results using heatmaps.

 Features: